ahammadshawki8/Matplotlib-Tutorials/README.md

 After learning the stuffs in this repository, coders can create line plots, vertical and horizontal bar graphs, pie plots, histograms, scatter plots, stack plots and many more.

-# _Some helpful stuffs which assist me to create this repository:_
+# _Some helpful stuffs which assisted me to create this repository:_

 * Ofiicial documentation of Matplotlib: https://matplotlib.org/3.2.2/tutorials/index.html